Football Manager

-Football Manager, also known as Worldwide Soccer Manager in North America from 2004 to 2008, is a series of football management simulation video games developed by British developer Sports Interactive and published by Sega.
+Football Manager, also known as Worldwide Soccer Manager in North America from 2004 to 2008, also known colloquially as FM, is a series of football management simulation video games developed by British developer Sports Interactive and published by Sega.
 The game began its life in 1992 as Championship Manager.
 Following the break-up of their partnership with original publishers Eidos Interactive, triggered by the fiasco release of Championship Manager 4 in 2003, Sports Interactive lost the naming rights to Eidos Interactive but retained the game engine and data, and re-branded the game Football Manager with their new publisher Sega.
 The penultimate version of Football Manager, titled Football Manager 2024, was released on 6 November 2023.
 Football Manager 2024 is the most played title in series history, clocking over 19 million players as of September 2025.
 Football Manager 25, originally intended for a November 2024 release, was cancelled in February 2025 after multiple delays.
 The most recent game in the series, Football Manager 26, was released on 4 November 2025.